hualiu01/FinetuneDNN/README.md

-##!!!!!
-## SINCE THE TUNED MODEL IS TOO BIG I DIDN'T PUT THEM IN THE FOLDER!!

 # data base
+SINCE THE TUNED MODEL IS TOO BIG I DIDN'T PUT THEM IN THE FOLDER!!
-download the lfw_funneled data and put it in `lfw_funneled` folder.
+So please first download the lfw_funneled data and put it in `lfw_funneled` folder.

 # run
 Please first change your current path to the `src` folder.